-We recently compared basal and ACTHstimulated total cortisol and free cortisol levels in healthy subjects and two groups of critically ill patients who were divided according to their serum albumin level.
-Patients with hypoalbuminemia (albumin levels ≤ 2.5 g/dL) had significantly lower basal and stimulated total cortisol levels during the ACTH stimulation test, and nearly 40% of them failed the test (ie, had a stimulated total cortisol level $\leq 18.5 \mu$ g/dL).
+We recently compared basal and ACTHstimulated total cortisol and free cortisol levels in healthy subjects and two groups of critically ill patients who were divided according to Most cortisol is protein-bound, but only the free form is active their serum albumin level.
+Patients with hypoalbuminemia (albumin levels ≤ 2.5 g/dL) had significantly lower basal and stimulated total cortisol levels during the ACTH stimulation test, and nearly 40% of them failed the test (ie, had a stimulated total cortisol level $\leq 18.5 \, \mu \text{g/dL}$).
 However, the baseline and stimulated free cortisol levels were similar in both groups of intensive care unit patients and three to four times higher than in healthy subjects.27